 This video illustrates how the U.S. Department of Education announces Blue Ribbon Schools.

 All of the winners of this year’s National Blue Ribbon Schools awards will be publicly recognized by the U.S. Department of Education in November.
-The department is planning a recognition ceremony on November 12-13 in Washington D.C.
-The Blue Ribbon award is one that schools can wear with pride to let students, parents, and members of the community know that they are committed to excellence in academic standards and that the students that attend these schools will be equipped with the proper tools to succeed in their school endeavors.
+The department plans a recognition ceremony on November 12-13 in Washington, D.C.
+The Blue Ribbon award is one that schools can wear with pride to let students, parents, and community members know that they are committed to excellence in academic standards and that the students who attend these schools will be equipped with the proper tools to succeed in their school endeavors.

 Questions?
 Contact us on Facebook. @publicschoolreview